FionaLin13/backup.github.ioo/_pages/about.md

 Outside of engineering, I love solving puzzles and learning new ideas from others.
 I also love any chance to use my maker chops to enrich life, such as sewing, crocheting, baking, or making furniture.

-Thanks for stopping by — feel free to explore my projects, or [get in touch](#contact)!
+Thanks for stopping by — feel free to explore my projects, or get in touch at fionalin at mit dot edu!